bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image059.webp){width="6.0in" height="3.362179571303587in"} -->

-But when we get smaller, right here, it really doesn\'t make sense to try to shove three columns worth of content into such a small screen.
+But when we get smaller, right here, it really doesn&apos;t make sense to try to shove three columns worth of content into such a small screen.
 This is where the idea of mobile first really comes in.
-What I think would be a much better look is to have each column stacked on top of each other and only go to three columns when you\'re on a large screen.
+What I think would be a much better look is to have each column stacked on top of each other and only go to three columns when you&apos;re on a large screen.
-So, let\'s take a look at how we can make that change together.
+So, let&apos;s take a look at how we can make that change together.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 60.
 (53) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->